-    The next major update to the iMac came in 2017.
-This introduced massively improved Radeon graphics options and the new Thunderbolt 3 spec ports.
+The 2017 update was a significant one that introduced massively improved Radeon graphics options and Thunderbolt 3 spec ports.

-    One year later, the 21.5-inch iMac 4K was introduced with various upgrades that were passed to the iMac 5K as well, like new chipsets, SSD options, and the P3 color gamut.
+In 2015, Apple introduced the 21.5-inch iMac 4K with various upgrades that were passed to the iMac 5K, like new chipsets, SSD options, and the P3 color gamut.

-    Also of note is the launch of Apple's new peripherals, all new rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.
+Also of note was the launch of Apple's new peripherals, rechargeable Magic Mouse, keyboard, and trackpad, which were included in the box.

-    The 2014 product keynote was held in October with viewers hoping for some upgrades to the ill-fated 2012 Mac Pro.
+In October, Apple held its 2014 product keynote with viewers hoping for some upgrades to the ill-fated 2012 Mac Pro.
 Instead, we got the iMac 5K, a powerful machine with a new display.

-    Offering Intel Haswell CPUs, the machine was able to perform tasks without issue, even at the entry-level.
-However, the base-level 8GB of RAM struggled with most tasks and required users to upgrade or add RAM after the fact.
+Offering Intel Haswell CPUs, the machine could perform tasks without issue, even at the entry level.
+However, the base-level 8GB of RAM struggled with some more intensive tasks, requiring users to upgrade or add RAM after the fact.

-    A maxed-out iMac 5K would cost $8,799 and would likely perform better than the same priced iMac Pro.
-Be sure to check out the AppleInsider price guide for more info.
+A maxed-out iMac 5K costs $8,799 and would likely perform better than the same-priced iMac Pro.

 Common 27-inch iMac 5K Questions

 Since macOS isn't known as a gaming platform, the iMac 5K isn't a good choice for a gaming machine.
 But if you already own one and want to use it for gaming, you could install Windows through Bootcamp for a decent gaming experience.

 How much does the 27-inch iMac 5K cost?